FAIRERdata/.github/README.md

 CINECA (2023).
 Deliverable D7.3: [First recommendations for implementation in IT Framework, including a Data Management Plan](https://can01.safelinks.protection.outlook.com/?url=https%3A%2F%2Fzenodo.org%2Frecord%2F7680755%23.ZEf45_zMJnI&data=05%7C01%7CClaire.Austin%40ec.gc.ca%7Cef6dac7f47e147e7ff9e08dbbae47574%7C740c5fd36e8b41769cc9454dbe4e62c4%7C0%7C0%7C638309263223423101%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=gDg3fNP1O7EaG7HHge%2BP5RQ5xRPCvBo2%2FeG7YeBmkrI%3D&reserved=0).
 Common Infrastructure for National Cohorts in Europe, Canada, and Africa.

 NASEM (2019).
 [Reproducibility and Replicability in Science](https://doi.org/10.17226/25303).
 National Academies of Sciences, Engineering, and Medicine.
+# Author statement
+This GitHub site is developed and maintained by Claire C. Austin and Dominique Charles who work at Environment and Climate Change Canada.
+Cite as: Claire C. Austin and Dominique Charles (2024).
+FAIRER data management tools: Github repository. https://github.com/FAIRERdata

+Disclaimer:  All views and opinions expressed are those of the co-authors, and do not necessarily reflect the official policy or position of their respective employers, or of any government, agency, or organization.

+Crown Copyright.
+Licence: Creative Commons CC-BY-SA https://creativecommons.org/licenses/by-sa/4.0/

+Note: Individual tools on this site may have a different author statement, and a different copyright/licence.